Need Help? Call Us 24/7

 In the rare case that an employer does not provide an EAP, there are also peer support groups available in many cities across the country that can address the specific challenges first responders may be dealing with.
 These groups are by first responders, for first responders and can introduce someone who is struggling to people who can relate, understand the challenges, and help them through difficult times.

-Mental Health Resources for First Responders
+More Resources for First Responders

 While mental healthcare for first responders has historically been overlooked, the emergence of COVID has brought this issue to the forefront of public consciousness.
 There are now more resources for first responders than ever before, including telehealth services, in-person care, and government or charitable programs intended to support the mental health of this critical population.